-The 2018 team changed some key components to the mechanical design from the 2017 team to make the robot more functional and efficient.
-The 2017 design included a gimbal, which was configured to stabilize the 3D camera while in balance mode; the team decided to remove it and replace it by an aluminum frame.
-The gimbal was designed for use with film cameras, which would require some latency of turning.
-This conflicted with the usage on VERTIGO, skewing the data input of the lane lines.
-The aluminum frame gives VERTIGO a static camera configuration, simplifying data reception and analysis by comparison with the dynamic configuration of the gimbal.
+The 2019 team changed some key components to the mechanical design from the 2018 team to make the robot more functional and efficient.
+The aluminum frame gives TAKE 3 a static camera configuration, simplifying data reception and analysis by comparison with the dynamic configuration of the gimbal which we used in 2018 design.